piotrmurach/benchmark-trend/README.md

 ### 2.2 infer_trend

-To calculate an asymptotic behaviour of Rub code by inferring its computational complexity use `infer_trend`.
+To calculate an asymptotic behaviour of Ruby code by inferring its computational complexity use `infer_trend`.
 This method takes as an argument an array of inputs which can be generated using [range](#21-range).
 The code to measure needs to be provided inside a block.

 For example, let's assume you would like to find out asymptotic behaviour of a Fibonacci algorithm: